How to achieve the best transition period for you and your cows

 To overcome the transition cow challenges outlined above, these simple standard protocols can be followed:

 Metabolically during the transition period, the cow’s body is operating one way, but immediately after calving, the body begins to operate in a different way.
-After calving, the demand for minerals and energy increases.
+After calving, the demand for minerals and energy drastically increases.
 In response to this change, challenges occur to try to recover.

 When transition cow health is optimized, cows are left with a better opportunity to be productive and successful in their lactation.
 If transition cow health is optimized year after year, cows will be more profitable and stay in the herd longer.